-When applying for asylum, asylum seekers have to submit their travel document (e.g. passport) to the SG.
+When applying for international protection, one has to submit their travel document (e.g. passport) to the SG.
 Travel documents are kept by the Head of the Office for Foreigners.
 Asylum seekers are issued a temporary ID document entitling them to stay on the territory of Poland, the Foreigner’s Identity Temporary Certificate (Tymczasowe Zaświadczenie Tożsamości Cudzoziemca).
 The document is initially valid for 90 days – 10 days in case of Dublin returnees – then for 6 months and can be prolonged every 6 months by the Head of the Office for Foreigners until the end of the asylum procedure.
+Due to COVID-19 pandemic, the validity of temporary ID was prolonged automatically until 30 days after the epidemic state in Poland was terminated.

 Article 28(2) Law on Protection.